Get up to $4,190

 water systems, HRV, low-flush toilets, and more ...

-Ontario homeowners can choose from a shopping list of renovation
+Ontario homeowners can choose from a shopping

-grants from the Government of Ontario:
+list of renovation grants from the Government

 Ontario homeowners can also get ...